Shikshan720/microservices-demo/README.md

-##Installation of ISTIO: Using Minikube
+##Installation of ISTIO: Using the Minikube
 #Pre-requisites Minikube installed and configured.

 1. download the istio tar file from the following link: